chasemcd/chasemcd.github.io/index.md

 ![portrait_circle](/images/portrait_circle.png){: style="float: right; margin-left: 1em;"}

 My name is Chase McDonald and I am a PhD student in [Cognitive Decision Science](https://www.cmu.edu/dietrich/sds/) at Carnegie Mellon University.
 My research focuses on both empirical and simulated multi-agent systems and their connections to artificial intelligence, cognitive science, and decision-making.
+In particular, I am interested in cooperative artificial intelligence and the design of autonomous agents that can work with and improve the experience of their human partners.

 <br/>

 I received my undergraduate degree from UCLA in Computational Social Science through an [Individual Field of Concentration](http://www.honors.ucla.edu/other-programs/design-your-own-major/#) major.